epicMage/shimboot-tips/README.md

 Important: the file should be the `.bin` file, not the `.zip` file.
 Extract the `.zip` file first.

 Wait for it to finish flashing the image, afterwards, run `sync` and then unplug the drive and you're free to start booting another shimboot off of it!

+`dd` can also be used to create various other sorts of bootable drives (like shimboot) in this fashion.
+You just have to replace the path to shimboot file with the proper image that you want to burn onto the flash drive.